MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 <a name="operationalize"></a>
 **Operationalization features**

 You can configure R Server after installation to act as a deployment server and host analytic web services.
-When you enable operationalization, users can publish and consume web services composed of R script or code on the server.
-Additionally, you can access the server remotely from another R Server or R Client instance.
-Post-configuration, you can use functions in [mrsdeploy](mrsdeploy/mrsdeploy.md) to work with web services and remote execution.
+When you enable operationalization, you can use [mrsdeploy](mrsdeploy/mrsdeploy.md) or write code against a swagger API to publish and consume web services composed of R script or code on the server.
+Remote execution can be interactive at the command line, or instrumented programmatically using the API.

-An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers, with the ability to accept pipelined data streams -- transformed, analyzed, and visualized using web services that you create and manage using the operationalization API or `mrsdeploy` functions.
+An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers, with the ability to accept pipelined data streams that are subsequently transformed, analyzed, and visualized using web services.

-The operationalization engine is based on ASP .NET Core with simplified deployment APIs and new app integration experiences:
+Operationalization includes tool support, a simplified deployment API, and new app integration experiences:

 + Configuration using an administrative tool, used to designate web and compute nodes and grant administrator rights.

-+ Simplified deployment refers to bundling R analytics into a Web Service with minor code changes.
-The `mrsdeploy` package enables Web service deployment for both R Client and R Server, but to do this programmatically, R Server is required.
++ Simplified deployment allows you to bundled R analytics into a Web Service with minor code changes.
+The `mrsdeploy` package enables Web service deployment from either R Client and R Server, but to create a Web service programmatically, R Server is required.

-+ Simplified app integration refers to Swagger-based APIs, easy to consume, supported on a wide range of programming languages.
++ Simplified app integration is provided through Swagger-based APIs, easy to consume, supported on a wide range of programming languages.

 + In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 Connections are encrypted using HTTPS and only authenticated requests are accepted.

-No separate installation is required for operationalization, but configuration is required before you can use it.
-It is bundled into the R Server installer on selected platforms including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
+Configuration is required before you can operationalize R Server, but there is no separate installation component.
+Operationalization is bundled into the R Server installer on selected platforms including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
 For details, see [Supported platforms](rserver-install-supported-platforms.md).
 For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 **R Server for Linux**